anaclumos/extracranial/Brain/Research/Inliner.md

 </DisplayFlex>

-This is a personal preference, but I think Inliner looks much more welcoming to read.
+This is a personal preference, but Inliner looks much more _welcoming to read_ for me.

 ## References